section-engineering-education/engineering-education/content/articles/walsh-hadamard-transform-for-signal-and-image-compression-using-matlab/index.md

 ### Walsh Hadamard transform for signal and image compression using Matlab
 ### Introduction
 The Walsh-Hadamard transform is a non-sinusoidal, orthogonal transform widely used in signal and image processing.
 Here, you decompose the signal into a set of basis functions (similar to harmonics in Fourier).
-These basis functions are the Walsh function, which are rectangular or square waves with +1 or -1.
+These basis functions are the Walsh function, rectangular or square waves with +1 or -1.
 In addition, like the fast Fourier transform(FFT), the Walsh-Hadamard transform has a fast version known as fast Walsh-Hadamard transform(FWHT).

 The Walsh-Hamard has a wide application in the field of science and engineering.
 These applications include image processing, speech processing, signal and image compression, power spectrum analysis, spread spectrum analysis e.t.c.
-In this tutorial, we will look at signal and image compression using Matlab.
-We will look at its theory and its computation for both 1d and 2d signals.
+This tutorial will look at signal and image compression using Matlab.
+We will look at its theory and computation for both 1d and 2d signals.

 ### Prerequisites
 To follow along with this tutorial, you'll need: